parallelworks/parsl_utils/README.md

 This repo contains helper scripts for running native/official Parsl in cluster pools on the PW platform.
 These scripts are considered temporary ad-hoc code that should be better integrated on the platform and were develeped to temporarily address the issues below:

 ### 1. Conda Environment:
 Workflows needs to run in a specific conda environment which needs to be installed and accessible on the user container and on the head node of the cluster.
-The scripts `main_wrapper.py` and `main_wrapper.sh` are used to activate the environment on the PW platform before running the workflow.
-The scripts `check_install_local.sh` and `check_install_remote.sh` are used to verify or install the right environment in the local and remote machines, respetively.
+- The scripts `main_wrapper.py` and `main_wrapper.sh` are used to activate the environment on the PW platform before running the workflow.
 The `workflow.xml` executes the python wrapper `<command interpreter='parsl'>main_wrapper.py</command>` using the parsl interpreter that executes python in the default conda environment.
-The `main_wrapper.py` script redirects the arguments to the `main_wrapper.sh` script that activates the right conda environment and checks that it is installed and available on the user container and on the head node of the cluster.
 The `main_wrapper.py` could be avoided with a `bash` workflow interpreter.
-To solve this obstacle I see three options:
-1. Support one native parsl environment (install it in every user container) and ship it to the head node if required).
-2. Support bringing and sharing your own conda environment(s)
-3. Include an install.sh script with every workflow that creates its own conda environment.
-This is option is implemented now in the `check_install_*.sh` scripts.

-In each case above, the conda environment would need to be sent to or installed in the head node.
+- The `main_wrapper.py` script redirects the arguments to the `main_wrapper.sh` script that activates the right conda environment
+- The scripts `install_conda_requirements.sh` makes sure that conda is installed and the right conda environment is present.
+Conda environments are defined by their corresponding YAML files (`conda env export`) for the local (PW) and executor environments in the `local.conf` and `executor.json` files of the workflow.
+The `main_wrapper.py` could be avoided with a `bash` workflow interpreter.
+- The YAML files for the local and executor environments are provided as workflow files, for example, under a requirements directory.

 ### 2. Tunnels for the worker ports:
 Parsl needs to access at least two remote executor ports.
 SSH tunnels are created by the `main_wrapper.sh` scripts.
 The script searches for available ports, establishes the tunnels before running the workflow and cancels the tunnels after running the workflow.